WarFox/deepumohan.com/content/index.md

 [Rust](https://www.rust-lang.org/) and
 [Typescript](https://www.typescriptlang.org/) are my top three programming languages and I prefer functional programming to other programming paradigms.
-However, I also work with Javascript, Python, Go, Java, Scala, Terraform and other technologies whichever fits the problem domain.
+However, I also work with Javascript, Python, Go, Java, Scala, Terraform, Cloud Formation and other technologies whichever fits the problem domain.
 I have been using Dvorak keyboard layout and emacs ([Spacemacs](http://spacemacs.org/)) since 2013.

 I'm an [AWS Certified Solutions Architect](https://aws.amazon.com/certification/certified-solutions-architect-associate/)